IdeasClinicUWaterloo/Wearable_Workshop/Workshop_Stations/EVA_Foam_Tutorial/Step_3_Heat_Forming_the_EVA_Foam.md

 ### Advice and Safety Reminder
 - **Always** use a heat mat when operating the heat gun to protect the work surface.
 - **Never** place your hand underneath or directly in front of the heat gun nozzle.
 Hot air can cause burns even without direct contact.
+- **Never** point the heat gun at yourself or others.
+- **Never** leave the heat gun unattended while it is switched on.
+Turn it off immediately after use.
 - **Do not** touch the heated area with your skin immediately after heating.
 Allow it to cool briefly before handling.
-- **Do not**use the heat gun after the pieces have been glued together.
+- **Do not** use the heat gun after the pieces have been glued together.
 The heat can soften or melt the adhesive, causing the joints to separate.
-- **Never** leave the heat gun unattended while it is switched on.
-Turn it off immediately after use.
 - **Do not** keep the heat gun pointed at one spot for too long, as this can burn the foam.

 ---
 Heat forming allows the EVA foam to curve naturally around the glasses, creating a snug fit and reducing stress on the material during folding